 The lodging industry denies it’s trying to profit from cleaning fees.
 Veronica Hanson, who runs an Airbnb rental out of her primary home in Lake Oswego, Oregon, charges $300 for a cleaning fee.

 “We pay $150 of that directly to the house cleaning service, and the other $150 goes to a professional laundry service who takes care of bedding and towels,” she says.
-“Sometimes the laundry service is a little more and sometimes a little less, depending on the weight of the linens upon pickup.”
+“Sometimes, the laundry service is a little more and sometimes a little less, depending on the weight of the linens upon pickup.”

-Can someone profit from a cleaning fee?
+Profiting from a cleaning fee?

 “From my experience, no,” says Greg Shepard, a landlord and an owner of Dallas Maids home cleaning company.
 “If anything, short-term leases are more apt to take a loss from cleaning costs unless they have hired their own housekeepers.”